Phua Chu Kang Pte Ltd: His family and relations

-Phua Chu Kang lives with his wife Rosie Phua Chin Huay (Irene Ang), his younger brother Anthony Phua Chu Beng (Pierre Png from Seasons 2-8 and Edwin Chong in Season 1), his younger sister-in-law Margaret Phua Hwee Lian (Tan Kheng Hua), his nephew Aloysius Phua (Marcus Ng Yi Loong) and also most importantly his mother Phua Ah Ma (Neo Swee Lin) at a semi detached house located at Unit 141, Namly Avenue, Namly Garden, Sixth Avenue, Bukit Timah Road.
+Phua Chu Kang lives with his wife Rosie Phua Chin Huay (Irene Ang), his younger brother Anthony Phua Chu Beng (Edwin Chong in Season 1 and Pierre Png from Seasons 2-8), his younger sister-in-law Margaret Phua Hwee Lian (Tan Kheng Hua), his nephew Aloysius Phua (Marcus Ng Yi Loong) and also most importantly his mother Phua Ah Ma (Neo Swee Lin) at a semi detached house located at Unit 141, Namly Avenue, Namly Garden, Sixth Avenue, Bukit Timah Road.
 Even his construction company and office being PCK Pte Ltd is also located at the backyard of his bungalow house either, in which he hired 2 workers who are the fat King Kong (Charlie Tan) who loves "tau huay" (a Chinese bean curd dessert) and the attractive yet slow-witted Ah Goon (Ray Kuan) who dresses in revealing denim cut-offs all the time.
 During the 1st season, instead of Ah Goon, Ah Boon (Alwin Low) works with King Kong but was forced to leave after he had to work in Brunei.
 Ah Soon (Don Yap) replaced Ah Boon in the 2nd season, however Ah Soon was needed to do his National Service, hence Ah Goon took over Ah Soon by the 3rd season.